aliuosio/mage2.docker/README.md

     docker-compose kill -s SIGHUP nginx

 ## Features
+* Fresh Install or use magento 2 project on your file system using `./install.sh`
 * Nginx uses http2
 * alternative **OSX docker-compose** file using docker-sync **for better performance**
 * set project directory to where ever you want (as configurable option in .env)